Maria von Trapp: Marriage

-Captain von Trapp saw how much she cared about his children and asked her to marry him, although he was 25 years her senior.
-Frightened, she fled back to Nonnberg Abbey to seek guidance from the mother abbess, Virgilia Lütz, who advised her it was God's will that she should marry him.
+Captain von Trapp saw how much Kutschera cared about his children and asked her to marry him, although he was 25 years her senior.
+Frightened, she fled back to Nonnberg Abbey to seek guidance from the abbess, Virgilia Lütz, who advised her it was God's will that Kutschera should marry him.
 She then returned to the family and accepted his proposal.
-She wrote in her autobiography that she was very angry on her wedding day, both at God and at her new husband, because she really wanted to be a nun.
-"I really and truly was not in love.
+In her autobiography she wrote that she was very angry on her wedding day, both at God and at her new husband, because she really wanted to be a nun: "I really and truly was not in love.
 I liked him but didn't love him.
 However, I loved the children, so in a way I really married the children.
 I learned to love him more than I have ever loved before or after."
 They married at Nonnberg Abbey on 26 November 1927 and had three children together: Rosmarie (1929–2022), Eleonore ("Lorli") (1931–2021) and Johannes (born 1939).